XCSoar/XCSoar/XCSoarV4-README.txt

   to move/edit waypoints.

 Changes from 4.5beta2 to 4.5beta3
+- Arbitrary DLL Load and Function calls from InputEvents
 - Config files (input, language and status) now support "\r\n" strings correctly
 - PlaySound now supports external WAV files automatically.
 Also allows WAV files to be referenced as Input Events - assumes local resource unless ends in ".wav"